File: the hypocrisy of sales in fashion

 giphy

-In these collections specially produced for sales in very low-cost factories, it is also interesting to ask the question of their production methods:
+In these collections specially produced for the sales in very low-cost factories, it is also interesting to ask the question of their production methods:

 dfsdfgfds